-Ah yes… the BARR formation.
-One of my personal favorites, as it is both simple and effective, and can be found commonly on multiple time frames.
-The Bump And Run Reversal (BARR) pattern indicates the reversal of an existing trend, whether it be short or long term.
+The bump and run reversal… ah yes.
+Both simple and effective, the bump and run reversal can be found commonly on multiple time frames.
+The Bump And Run Reversal (or BARR) pattern indicates the reversal of an existing trend, whether it be short or long term.

 A BARR pattern is easily spotted by drawing a single trend line that touches the lows of the move, while an inverted BARR pattern would touch the highs of the move.
 Its important that your trend lines be drawn to the tips of the candle wicks, should any be present.

 From this initial trend, a secondary trend will branch off with an ideal angle of 30-45 degrees.
 It is this secondary move that is the bump of the pattern, and creates the instability in the initial trend.

 As you can see from these charts, there are both bullish and bearish versions of the bump and run reversal.
 Bullish (Inverted or “bottom”) BARR patterns form when excessive speculation pulls the price down too fast, forming a steep downtrend and an oversold scenario.
 Price then reacts/corrects sharply as buying pressure increases.

 Similarly, the bearish (“top”) BARR pattern forms when excessive speculation pushes the price up too fast, forming an overbought scenario.
 Price then reacts/corrects sharply as selling pressure increases.

 The BARR identifies speculative moves that cannot be sustained for a longer period of time.
 Because price action rises (or falls in an inverted BARR) very fast to form the bump, the subsequent reaction to the move can be just as volatile.

 The gradual slope that has formed where price is rising or falling, and forming a trend.
 During the lead-in, the price increases at an average pace, without excess speculation.